Regine Velasquez: 2017–2020: R3.0 and television projects

 Velasquez hosted Full House Tonight, which ran from February to May 2017.
 The following month, she announced that she had returned to Viva Records and that she had begun production of a new studio album called R3.0.
 In August 2017, a cover of Up Dharma Down's 2010 song "Tadhana" was released as a promotional single.
 An original track called "Hugot" was released as the album's lead single the following month.
 In November she headlined the R3.0 Concert at the Mall of Asia Arena, and two months later, with Alcasid, she played a four-date U.S. concert tour titled Mr. and Mrs. A.

-Velasquez hosted the television talent show The Clash, which premiered on July 7, 2018.
-In October, she signed a network deal with ABS-CBN; her subsequent projects included serving as a judge on the Idol franchise series Idol Philippines, and hosting the musical variety show ASAP Natin' To.
+Velasquez hosted the first season of the television talent show The Clash, which premiered on July 7, 2018.
+In October, she signed a network deal with ABS-CBN; her subsequent projects included serving as a judge on the Idol franchise series Idol Philippines, and hosting the musical variety show ASAP Natin 'To.
 In partnership with the network, Velasquez staged a three-date concert series, titled Regine at the Movies, at the New Frontier Theater, which opened on November 17, 2018, to critical appraisal centering on Velasquez's vocals.

 Sharon Cuneta and Velasquez co-headlined a concert, Iconic, at the Araneta Coliseum in October 2019.
 For the show, she received the awards for Best Collaboration in a Concert and Entertainer of the Year at the 32nd Aliw Awards, becoming one of the few performers to win the latter honor thrice.
 Velasquez and Moira Dela Torre released a single together, "Unbreakable", for the soundtrack of the film of the same name.
 She also contributed to the soundtracks of the spy-action thriller series The General's Daughter (2019) and the drama series Love Thy Woman (2020).
 Having signed with BYS Cosmetics, Velasquez became the Australian beauty brand's ambassador.
 She released the promotional single, "I Am Beautiful", for their print media advertising campaign.
 In February 2020, Velasquez worked with Sarah Geronimo on a joint concert titled Unified.

 Amidst the COVID-19 pandemic, Velasquez organized virtual benefit concerts in support of relief efforts.
-She curated One Night with Regine on April 25, 2020, to benefit the Bantay Bata Foundation's COVID-19 response fund; the special raised ₱4.2 million (US$million).
+She curated One Night with Regine on April 25, 2020, to benefit the Bantay Bata Foundation's COVID-19 response fund; the special raised ₱4.2 million (US$77,000).
 That June, she worked with Jollibee Foods Corporation and appeared in Joy From Home, which raised money in support of the brand's food aid program.
 In collaboration with Alcasid, Velasquez joined forces with PLDT, Inc. for its No Learner Left Behind fundraiser.
-The initiative raised more than ₱1 million (US$million) to help provide reliable internet access and distance learning tools to students in rural areas and from disadvantaged families.
+The initiative raised more than ₱1 million (US$20,000) to help provide reliable internet access and distance learning tools to students in rural areas and from disadvantaged families.